China demand fuels illegal timber logging in Guinea-Bissau

 China's hunger for rosewood has seen demand for African timber explode.
 The hardwood is used to make antique-style furniture, which is exported to North America and Europe and is popular in China with its growing middle class.

-Forest products from Africa make up about 4 percent of China’s total imports.
+Forest products from Africa make up about 4 percent of China's total imports.
 A report released on May 8 by the Africa Progress Panel, chaired by former U.N.
-Secretary-General Kofi Annan, said Africa is losing about $17 billion (10.09 billion pounds) every year because of illegal logging activities.
+Secretary-General Kofi Annan, said Africa is losing about $17 billion every year because of illegal logging activities.

 In Guinea-Bissau, a coup-prone West African nation, Chinese demand has fuelled illegal logging with the alleged complicity of senior military and politicians, according to present and former Guinean forestry officials, and a senior U.N. official.